CrealityOfficial/Creality_Sonic_Pad_Firmware/README.md

-# -Creality_Sonic_Pad_Firmware-
+# __Folders:__

+ docs : Operating instructions document

-Sonic Pad Firmware Burning Tutorial
+ imgs : Sonic Pad Firmware

+ tools : Firmware burning tool

+# __Useage__

+Usually used for system recovery when the system can't boot up properly, can't display, or otherwise can't use the UI